“Greener than ever”

 Lime invests in green!

-2018 Is the year when Lime goes greener than ever.
+2018 was the year when Lime went greener than ever.

 When it comes to what we eat more and more people choose vegetarian alternatives, at least for one or a couple of days a week.
 The benefits and reasons are many; It’s good for your health, it’s good for the environment, it’s cheaper, it contributes to less big-scale livestock breeding, it’s rich in nutrients and we probably ingest less environmental toxins.

 In short – we have a lot to gain by living a greener life.